▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Safari cat – Stock Credit; iStock

-There is a growing number of “races” that are being developed by crossing our Domestic cat Felis catus with wild cats.
+There are a growing number of "breeds" that are being developed through the crossing of our Domestic cat Felis catus with wild cats.
 Apart from the first generations, these cats are being bought by people who want a pet with something different, but the character and behavior of cats is uncertain and many of them are quite large cats.
 To this must be added the problems if they go outside and are aggressive and very territorial with other cats., or are they much more avid hunters causing the devastation of the fauna.

 What is not taken into account is the welfare of the wild cats kept for breeding, the danger to domestic cats that mate with wild ones and the welfare of the first generations that cannot be sold as pets but must be kept as wild cats.